One Step Back

 Bald eagle populations have made a strong recovery since the first Earth Day in 1970.
 Thanks to the combined efforts of citizens, scientists and government officials, eagles soared back from the brink of extinction when pesticides like DDT were banned.

 Now they face a new threat: lead poisoning.
-A recent study in Indiana found dead eagles had ingested toxic levels of lead.
+A recent study of dead eagles in Indiana found they had ingested toxic levels of lead.
 The source is believed to be lead ammunitions used by hunters.
 Bullet fragments and shotgun pellets are passed along in the ducks and other animals that eagles hunt or scavenge.

 Bald eagles (Haliaeetus leucocephalus) had vanished from Indiana when the last breeding pair was recorded in the 1890s.
 In the 1980s, 73 eagles were reintroduced to the state in hopes of reestablishing a new nesting population.

 In a 2020 count, 350 nesting pairs were recorded throughout the state.
 The reintroduction program has been so successful that officials took the eagle off of the state's endangered species list in 2008.

 But after the new study, it feels like we took two steps forward and one step back.